 Student Accommodation in Glasgow

-Dobbie’s Point – This student accommodation proffers en-suite and studio rooms, there are 4 to 8 en-suites per room and dual occupancy is offered at studio rooms at no extra cost.
+Dobbie’s Point – This student accommodation Glasgow proffers en-suite and studio rooms, there are 4 to 8 en-suites per room and dual occupancy is offered at studio rooms at no extra cost.
 A Wi-Fi connection, a bed and 24/7 on-site staff as well as on-site laundry facilities.
 It has ANUK and National Code.
 It is a 2-minute walk to Glasgow Caledonian University and a 5-minute walk to the University of Strathclyde.
 Several train stations are located within a 15-minute walking distance and bus stops at 10-minute walking distance.
 Many restaurants, bars and pubs are located within a 15-minute walking distance.

-Merchant Studios – This student accommodation proffers studio rooms, dual occupancy is offered at studio rooms at no extra cost.
+Merchant Studios – This Glasgow uni accommodation proffers studio rooms, dual occupancy is offered at studio rooms at no extra cost.
 A Wi-Fi connection, a bed and 24/7 on-site staff as well as on-site laundry facilities.
 It has ANUK and National Code.
 It is a 5-minute walk to the University of Strathclyde and a 15-minute walk to Glasgow Caledonian University.
-High Street train station is the nearest train at a distance of 4-minutes on foot.
+The high Street train station is the nearest train at a distance of 4-minutes on foot.
 There are several bus stops located in a 10-minute walking distance.
 Several restaurants, bars and pubs are located within 20-minutes away on foot.
 Glasgow Royal Infirmary is a 9-minute walk away.

 Claremont House – Claremont House is a secure facility with on-site staff during the day, an emergency out of hours service is also in place, CCTV is additionally installed in communal areas for students peace of mind.
 It is ANUK accredited.
 Double beds, Wi-Fi connection and laundry room are provided to ease everyday life hassle.
 It has studio, terraced studio and en-suite rooms.
 It is situated at a 13-minute walk from the University of Glasgow, Glasgow Caledonian University and the University of Strathclyde is a 10-minute ride away.
 There are several train station in a 15-minute walking distance.
 A few bus stops are present within a 15-minute walking distance.
 A plethora of restaurant, bars and pubs are located within a 20-minute walking distance.
 Glasgow Royal Infirmary is an 8-minute drive away.